 If you are travelling to Alice Springs as part of a tour, then this will already be arranged for you.
 It’s one of the benefits of booking a tour, as the hassle of booking hostels is taken care of!

 I stayed in Haven, while I was in Alice, as I was only there for two nights, I didn’t get a good feel for the place, but it seemed like a lively and friendly place.

 There is an outdoor pool, not that it makes you much cooler in the desert heat!
 There was also free breakfast, which is always great!

-Backpacker accommodation in Darwin is more plentiful than in Alice, with a number of hostels to choose from.
+Backpacker accommodation in Darwin is more plentiful than in Alice, with many hostels to choose from.
 Most of these hostels are located on Mitchell Street, which is essentially backpacker central in Darwin!

-For elsewhere in the Northern Territory, such as Katherine or Tennant Creek, then I would again check out hostelworld.
-We slept in swags, while we travelling to Darwin on our tour, so I have no knowledge of the hostels in these places!
+For elsewhere in the Northern Territory, such as Katherine or Tennant Creek, then I would again check out Hostelworld.
+We slept in swags, while we travelled to Darwin on our tour, so I do not know about the hostels in these places!

 Activities in the Northern Territory